madphysicist/scikit-guess/doc/appendices/translation.rst

 result.
 I hope that these endeavors do justice to Jean Jacquelin's work, and prove as useful to someone else as they did to me.

-The paper translated here is a compilation of eight original papers by the author, gathered into a single multi-chapter unit.
+The paper translated here is a compilation of related original papers by the author, gathered into a single multi-chapter unit.
 Some of the original matrial is in French and some in English.
 I have attempted to translate the French as faithfully as I could.
 I have also attempted to clean up the grammar and usage of the English portions.
 My goal is to represent the meaning of the original as accurately possible, both technically and linguistically.
-I have made shameless use of Google Translate, some dictionaries that I have held on to since before high school, and some lingering memories of my French classes.
-In all cases, the final wording is entirely my own.

 [ Translation : 22 September 2018 ]